 Grand Canyon

-Grand Canyon Why the Grand Canyon of America is special
+Why the Grand Canyon of America is special"Grand" is an understatement.

 At its extremes, the Grand Canyon is 446 kilometers (277 miles) long, up to 29 kilometers (18 miles) wide from rim to rim, and over 1600 meters (a mile) deep.